An introduction to the Watergate Scandal

 What was in the Watergate Scandal Tapes?

+What exactly happened at Watergate?
 Nothing indictable was in the Watergate Tapes that Nixon used in his office.
-However his general speech and conduct portrayed him as ignorant, vulgar and as somebody with a general disrespect for human beings in general.
+However, his general speech and conduct portrayed him as ignorant, vulgar and as somebody with a general disrespect for human beings in general.
 The editors of The Chicago Tribune, a newspaper once supportive of Nixon, wrote;

 “He is humorless to the point of being inhumane.
 He is devious.
 He is vacillating.
 He is profane.
 He is willing to be led.
 He displays dismaying gaps in knowledge.
 He is suspicious of his staff.
 His loyalty is minimal.”